Děčín: Sacral monuments

 The Church of the Exaltation of the Holy Cross is one of the most important monuments of the city.
 It was built in the early Baroque style in 1687–1691 by the Thun und Hohenstein family as a castle church.
 A covered corridor on pillared arcades connects the church with the castle.
 The Chapel of Our Lady of the Snows adjoins the church from the south side.

 The Church of Saints Wenceslaus and Blaise was built in the Baroque style in 1754–1778.
 It replaced a church destroyed by a fire in 1749.

 The Church of Saint Francis of Assisi in Děčín-Podmokly is a neo-Romanesque building.
 It was built in 1856–1858.
 The interior was painted by Joseph von Führich.

 The Evangelical church in Děčín-Podmokly was built in 1881–1884.
 It is a three-nave eclectic building.

 The Church of Saint Wenceslaus is located in Děčín-Rozbělesy.
 Built in 1723–1783, it was designed by Kilian Ignaz Dientzenhofer.

-The synagogue in Děčín-Podmokly was built in 1906–1907 in a faux Oriental style with Art Nouveau elements.
+The synagogue in Děčín-Podmokly was built in 1906–1907 in the faux Oriental style with Art Nouveau elements.
 During World War II, it lost its function and served as a warehouse.
 In 1994, it was returned to the local Jewish community.
 Today the former synagogue serves cultural and social purposes.